CodePurble/linked-list/README.md

     ./setup.sh path_to_your_include_dir path_to_your_source_dir
     ```
 3. Be sure to include `linkedList.h` in all program files where you want to use this library
-4. If you want to quickly see what can be done using this library, run this in the cloned directory itself
+4. If you want to quickly see what can be done using this library, run this
     ```bash
     cd linked-list
     chmod +x setup.sh
     ./setup.sh test;
     ```
+    Also check out the `test.c` file after this to see what's happening

 ## How does it work??
 Here, each element of the list is called a _node_.
 A node is defined by the following structure-